panaturbo/testrepo2/doc/arm/reference.rst

    zones in ``text`` format, and ``max-zone-ttl`` only applies to ``text`` and ``raw``.
 Zone files in binary formats should be generated with the same check level as that specified in the ``named`` configuration file.

-   ``map`` format files are loaded directly into memory via memory mapping, with only minimal validity checking.
-Because they are not guaranteed to be compatible from one version of BIND 9 to another, and are not compatible from one system architecture to another, they should be used with caution.
-See :ref:`zonefile_format` for further discussion.

    When configured in ``options``, this statement sets the ``masterfile-format`` for all zones, but it can be overridden on a